Aurocosh/Spellwright/README.md

 # Spellwright
-Magical mod that adds incantation based magic to the game
+Magical mod for Terraria that adds incantation based magic to the game.

-Mod's homepage:
+More information is available on mod's home page: [Spellwright](https://forums.terraria.org/index.php?threads/1-4-beta-spellwright-incantation-based-magic-mod.114568/)